-Prerequisite: Admission into the Physical Therapist Assistant program and grade C or better in BIOL-2710
+Prerequisite: Admission into the Physical Therapist Assistant program, and BIOL-2710 with grade C or better.

 (formerly PTA 102) PTAS-1020 introduces the fundamentals of patient care as applied to physical therapy.
 The course teaches the principles of patient management and the formation of a strong foundation for clinical decision-making skills based on physiological principles and introduces the use of selected modalities, gait training, transfers, and body mechanics.
 (2 contact hrs) Center Campus.
 Fall Semester only.